Internal audit

 Annual Internal Audit Plan, The Audit Charter and reporting results of audit work

 An Audit Committee has been established to approve and oversee the work completed by Internal Audit, in accordance with the PSIAS.
-The approved annual audit plan can be found within the March 2022 minutes and outcomes and progress are detailed at subsequent meetings.
-Internal Audit reports are reported in summary to the Audit Committee in accordance with the approved Audit Charter (PDF, 269KB, 8 pages).
+The current approved annual audit plan and audit charter can be found within the March 2023 minutes.
+Report summaries, outcomes and progress are detailed at subsequent meetings.

 The Chief Internal Auditor based at PCC has direct, unfettered communication links with the Isle of Wight Council Chief Executive and the Chair of the Audit Committee.
 This structure supports the independence of Internal Audit to produce evidence based reports which are free from undue influence or manipulation.
 The completed programme of audit work results in an annual internal audit assurance opinion.
 This concludes the overall adequacy and effectiveness of the organisation’s framework of governance, risk management and control.